 California Disclosure - Proposition 65

 The Missing Piece Puzzle Company, LLC is a jigsaw puzzle manufacturer in rural Richland, NJ.
-The building is thought to be constructed in the early 1950's and was previously used for potato growers who specifically cut and froze the first frozen french fries.
-From there, the building was used as a sign shop who manufactured and sold highway construction signs.
+The building is thought to be constructed in the early 1950s and was previously used by potato growers who specifically cut and froze the first frozen french fries.
+From there, the building was used as a sign shop that manufactured and sold highway construction signs.
 There are possibly other non-disclosed uses of this building.

 This disclosure should, in some form, be present on every website shipping into California.
 Every large online site has a notice like this, and feel it is prudent to carry the same notification.

 Prop 65 - What is Proposition 65?

 This warning is appearing now because of a California law passed in 1986.
 You will hear it called Proposition 65, but its formal name is the Safe Drinking Water and Toxic Enforcement Act.
 Proposition 65 requires warnings to be placed on the website of any maker or distributor of products in the State of California that contain any of the 975 plus chemicals considered by the California Air Resources Board to cause cancer or reproductive toxicity.
 Since the law was passed, California has added chemicals to and deleted chemicals from the list.
 Many of the elements listed are common everyday items.
 Any company that operates in California sells products in California, or manufactures or distributes products that may be sold in California is subject to complying with Proposition 65 requirements.
 While no product at The Missing Piece Puzzle Company, LLC knowingly contains any of the currently listed common materials, there is no restriction on putting the warning up as a 'safe harbor.'
 Our inks, paper, and materials, to the best of our knowledge, do not contain any of the listed materials.